sedmelluq/lavaplayer/README.md

 ## Changes

-This is a heavily modified fork of lavaplayer, almost everything that isn't an internal api is changed.
+This is a heavily modified fork of lavaplayer, almost everything that isn't an internal api has been changed.
 If you use this fork I promise you a partial rewrite of everything interacting with lavaplayer (both kotlin and java code)

 ### Fixes

-- Fixes soundcloud tracks
+- Fixes SoundCloud playback
-- Fixes youtube music searching
+- Fixes YouTube music searching
+- Fixes YouTube 403 errors?

 ### New Features